DaanVandenBosch/phantasmal-world/FEATURES.md

 ## Bugs

 - When a modal dialog is open, global keybindings should be disabled
-- Wen right-click dragging from the 3D-view and releasing the mouse button outside the 3D-view, the default context menu pops up
+- The ASM editor is slow with big scripts, e.g. Seat of the Heart (#27)
 - Improve the default camera target for Crater Interior
+- The 3D doesn't update when a different variant is configured with a map designate instruction for the current area
 - Entities with rendering issues:
     - Caves 4 Button door
     - Pofuilly Slime
     - Pouilly Slime
     - Easter Egg
     - Christmas Tree
     - Halloween Pumpkin
     - 21st Century
     - Light rays - used in forest and CCA
     - Big CCA Door Switch
         - Laser Detect - used in CCA
         - Wide Glass Wall (breakable) - used in Seabed
         - item box cca
         - Desert Fixed Type Box (Breakable Crystals)
         - Merissa A
         - Merissa AA